 Paseo del Volcan is an essential long-range need for our region.
 Preparing for this road now will encourage good quality, well-planned development for the west side of the region in the future.
 This will open up the possibility of future employers and in turn address the jobs/housing imbalance and congestion.
 It’s time to move this project from the back burner to the front burner.

 The Paseo del Norte and I-25 Interchange Improvements have been a high priority for the City of Albuquerque and the Metropolitan Area for many years.
-Councilor Lewis is pleased to announce that the long awaited construction should begin in the Fall of 2013.
+Councilor Lewis is pleased to announce that the long awaited construction began in the Fall of 2013.
 Traffic engineers and consultants will work to ensure that minimal disruption is experienced during the construction period.
-(In Progress)
+(Completed)

 As part of a larger strategy to address the imbalance of jobs and housing on the City’s East and West Sides, the Volcano Heights Sector Development Plan provides opportunities for employment, regional retail, and higher-density housing options surrounding two of the most vital regional arterials on the West Side.
-You can read a copy of the press release about the Sector Plan's adoption here.
+Read the press release about the Sector Plan's adoption.
 (Adopted)

 On August 15th, 2011 the City Council unanimously passed R-11-211, a Rank 3 plan that adopted new policies and zoning regulations for a 446-acre area held by Longford Homes.
 (Adopted)

 On February 23rd, 2011 the City Council unanimously passed R-10-177.
 The purpose of this Amendment to the Rank II West Side Strategic (Area) Plan is to provide policies in respect to Environment and Open Space, Transportation, and Land Use.
 These policies will guide future development of the Volcano Mesa area.
 (Adopted)